microsoft/vscode-serial-monitor/README.md

     // Dispose of the 'api' in your extension's deactivate() method.
 ```

+## Frequently asked questions

+> I want to set the baud rate to the custom value (like 921600), but I haven't found any options.

+This currently can be accomplished by using the `vscode-serial-monitor.customBaudRates` setting.

 ## Feedback

 We appreciate any feedback you have to help improve this extension.
 Starting from July 2025, to submit feedback, please go to [Visual Studio Developer Community](https://developercommunity.visualstudio.com/cpp).